shadoof/ramble/README.md

 If we wanted to be *very* cool, we would make it so that the 'gap' which represents `similars` appeared to be on the end of whichever `domain` is current.
 (The meaning of this would be that similars are being taken from the current `domain`.)
 This would have the additional benefit of signaling whenever the domain switches !

 -----------------
 This makes sense to me, however I'm not sure on the last sentence above.
-If I'm understanding correctly, we have rural coming from top (CW) and urban from top (CCW) and the gap representing changed words in from neither original text.
-What does it mean For this gap to be 'at the end' of a segment.
-As I imagine it, it is at the end of both segments (?)
+If I'm understanding correctly, we have rural coming from top (CW) and urban from top (CCW) and the gap representing changed words existing in neither original text.
+What does it mean For this gap to be 'at the end' of a segment?
+As I imagine it, it is at the end of both segments... -DH